Health alarm is flagged detected thick-provisioned

 Resolution

-2. Apply the Cloned policy to the VM that has the thick provisioned disks.
+2. Apply the Cloned policy to the VM with thick-provisioned disks.

 Right-click on the VM in the vSphere Web Client navigator and select "Edit Settings"